 Choosing the best solution includes considering factors such as budget and time.
-It can also depend on if translation will become an essential company effort or if it is just a minor, one-time event – not requiring much investment on the company’s part.
-Will you seek out a vendor or is your team willing to oversee an internal translation process?
+It can also depend on if the translation will become an essential company effort or if it is just a minor, one-time event – not requiring much investment on the company’s part.
+Will you seek out a vendor, or is your team willing to oversee an internal translation process?
 Be sure to consider risks, opportunities, costs, and the time involved with managing translation resources when deciding on handling translations internally or outsourcing.

 If your company has the budget and time to handle translation internally, then this is a route you may want to explore.
-Depending on the scope of the languages and project sizes, the work involved when an employee takes over this responsibility can become very time consuming, at times a full-time obligation.
+Depending on the scope of the languages and project sizes, the work involved when an employee takes over this responsibility can become very time-consuming, at times, a full-time obligation.

 There are costs involved with hiring, training, and managing resources to execute and oversee the translation process.
 Special translation software may also have to be purchased in addition to licensing fees, creating further support costs.
-Increasing the number of languages also increases the demand for new language resources and needed budget.
+Increasing the number of languages also increases the demand for new language resources and the needed budget.

 Translation projects today can be very complex.
 Outsourcing translation ensures the ability to choose a vendor which satisfies the company’s translation requirements and understands the workflow and processes.
 Can the vendor fit in with the current internal process?
-Can the vendor ensure the same resources work on your on-going projects?
+Can the vendor ensure the same resources work on your ongoing projects?
 Realize that internal processes may need to be combined in order to integrate the translation process efficiently.
 IT infrastructure may need to be developed to aid in file transfers.

 In all cases, it is recommended that each company have an internal reviewer capable of understanding the message in both source and target languages.
-The reviewer should be involved with approving or editing the translations, so that the translation team can better understand language preferences and styles, improving translations in the future.
+The reviewer should be involved with approving or editing the translations so that the translation team can better understand language preferences and styles, improving translations in the future.

 2. Make a shortlist of the factors most important to you